alphagov/smart-answers/doc/flow-definition.md

 ##### `precalculate(variable_name, &block)`

 * These blocks were intended to be used to store state variables that are needed to render a question or outcome node template.
-* It's simplest to think about these blocks executing before the user response is parsed from the request path.
+* These blocks execute before the question/outcome template is rendered and before the user response is parsed from the request path.
+* The parsed response is *not* passed to the block, because it has not been received at the point the block is executed.
 * The block return value is stored on the state object as a state variable named `variable_name`.

 > Note that due to an oversight in the implementation of `Flow#process`, it's not currently possible to use a `precalculate` block in the first question.